KishanDeka/soladyne/README.md

 ## Scope and limitations

-TachoDynamo is a research and educational simulation suite.
-Results depend on the chosen transport coefficients, initial conditions, boundary assumptions, and dimensional scalings.
-Before using it for quantitative solar inference, perform convergence tests, compare multiple radial and temporal resolutions, and validate tachocline-thickness and cycle-period measurements against suitable reference calculations or observations.
+Soladyne is a solar MHD simulation package.
+The output results depend on the chosen transport coefficients, initial conditions, boundary assumptions, and dimensional scalings.
+Before using it for real observational inferences, compare multiple radial and temporal resolutions, and validate tachocline-thickness and cycle-period measurements against suitable reference calculations or observations.

 ## Roadmap